- Severe cramps with periods

 Lack of Menstrual Periods-Amenorrhea

 If you are between 15 and 45 years old, one of the main causes of not having periods is pregnancy.
-A pelvic examination and pregnancy test are necessary parts of your evaluation.
+A pelvic examination and pregnancy test are sometimes a necessary parts of your evaluation.
 However, almost every woman can expect to miss a few periods in her lifetime for other reasons.
 Illness or stress (such as starting college) may cause minor disruptions in your periods.
 Eating disorders such as anorexia may also cause periods to stop.
 Also, women athletes in strenuous training may experience a lack of menstrual periods.
 Most of the possible causes for this disruption in your cycle are related to a change in your body’s production of hormones.
-Because temporary amenorrhea is so common, your clinician may not recommend any diagnostic test unless (1) you have missed more than three periods in a row; (2) you are experiencing other symptoms such as breast discharge, headache, vision changes, and difficulty with coordination or excess growth of body hair.
-Once the cause has been determined, your practitioner will review treatment options.
+Because temporary amenorrhea is so common, your clinician may not recommend any diagnostic tests.
+Sometimes symptoms do require further evaluation.
+If you are experiencing any of the following symptoms follow up with your health care clinician to discuss possible diagnostic testing: (1) you have missed more than three periods in a row; (2) you are experiencing breast discharge, headache, vision changes, and difficulty with coordination or excess growth of body hair.

 The normal menstrual cycle varies from 24-48 days.
 Normal flow may last from 2-8 days and range from light to heavy.
 Bleeding which occurs between periods may signal a medical problem, especially in women over 40.
-Also, menstrual bleeding which is prolonged (more than 8-10 days) or very heavy or painful bleeding should be checked out.
-Bleeding after intercourse may be a symptom of infection of the cervix.
+Menstrual bleeding which is prolonged (more than 8-10 days) or very heavy or painful bleeding as these symptoms may also signal a medical problem.
+Bleeding after intercourse may be a symptom of infection or STI.
 If you notice a marked change in your periods, or if you have bleeding between periods or any unexplained vaginal bleeding, consult your health care provider as soon as possible.